fidelityenergy/Energy-Data-Formats/Formats/Commission/Commission.md

 ```
 The `type` field denotes the type of energy/service being billed.
 Recommended values: `gas`, `electricity`, `water` etc.
 The `commission` field should exclude VAT and can be either positive (payment to the broker) or negative (clawback or correction).
 The `site` field should be
 either the site address or a site reference.
+The currency of the detail row is specified in the header.

 The `notes` field is optional but it would be good practice to provide some context to the payment.
 Some examples:
  - "Upfront-payment 80%"